Digitalosophy

 What is Digitalosophy?

 Digitalosophy is a philosophical framework for critical thinking in the digital age.
-It emphasizes conscious, ethical approaches to technology use, founded on critical thinking rather than passive consumption.
+It emphasizes human judgment, responsibility, and critical awareness in technology use.

 Who created Digitalosophy?